The Conversations Families Avoid Until It's Too Late

 The unanswered questions often stay forever

-Sometimes the missing answers become permanent family mysteries.
+Sometimes the missing answers harden into permanent family mysteries — stories no one ever finishes telling.

 Silence often creates worse stories